almushel/inertHTML/README.md

 ## Usage

-At a minumum, a positional source argument is required.
+At a minimum, a positional source argument is required.
 This can be either a single markdown file or a directory containing markdown files.
 By default, the output will be written to files in the same directory.